1. Why adult ADHD is so often missed

 Is impulsivity always a sign of ADHD?

-No — impulsivity is one feature of ADHD but isn't required for diagnosis.
+No — impulsivity is one feature of ADHD but isn’t required for diagnosis.
 The inattentive presentation of ADHD has minimal impulsivity.
-Many adults with ADHD have well-controlled visible impulsivity but heavy internal ADHD (the inattentive pattern, executive dysfunction, time-blindness, RSD).
-Don't rule out ADHD just because you're not impulsive.
+Many ADHD adults have well-controlled visible impulsivity but heavy internal ADHD (the inattentive pattern, executive dysfunction, time-blindness, RSD).
+Don’t rule out ADHD just because you’re not impulsive.

 Is RSD the same as ADHD?